Harsha-R-2020/Harsha-R-2020/README.md

 - 👋 Hi, I’m @Harsha-R-2020
 - 👀 I’m interested in machine learning and AI
-- 🌱 I’m currently a first year CSE student
+- 🌱 I’m currently a CSE student at Ramco Institute Of Technology
-- ❤️ Relationship: single 😎
 - 📫 How to reach me :
-you can reach me on instagram : @__harsha_r or by mail : harsharamar2020@gmail.com
+you can reach me on instagram : @_harsha_r_2160 or by mail : harsharamar2020@gmail.com

 <!---